DataDog/documentation/content/en/cloud_cost_management/azure.md

 {{< img src="cloud_cost/new_export.png" alt="Export details with Metric: Actual, Export type: Daily, and File Partitioning: On" >}}

 <div class="alert alert-warning">
-At this time, there is no support for creating billing exports using the [improved exports experience][8].
+At this time, there is no support for creating cost exports using the [improved exports experience][8].
 To disable it, deselect the "Exports (preview)" option in the Cost Management labs [preview features][9].
 </div>